zhongyuanzhao/zhongyuanzhao.github.io/_posts/2022-06-01-distributed-link-scheduling-for-wireless-multihop-networks-part1.md

 For small cells, wireless backhaul can avoid the high cost and inconvenience of installing wired backhaul.
 For drone and CubeSat-assisted networks, wireless backhaul is the only option.
 [Akyildiz 2022]

-The high connectivity density of Internet of Things (IoT), e.g. tens of thousands of devices per square kilometers, brings a unique challenge called massive access [Chen 2021].
+Wireless multihop networks might help address the challenge of massive access [Chen 2021] in Internet of Things (IoT).
-Moreover, the IoT devices would periodically send small payloads to its controller, such machine-type traffic is very different from data traffic generated by human users.
+In the future, the popularity of IoT devices could lead to very high connectivity density, e.g. tens of thousands of active devices per square kilometers, they need periodically send small payloads to its controller.
-It is very difficult for a base-station to manage such many active user devices using current approaches, since the total overhead of these many user devices will consume all the bandwidth, leaving no resource for communications.
+Although the real bandwidth required by these payloads is not high, the overheads of handshaking and authorization generated by these IoT devices under existing cellular architecture could consume all the bandwidth, jamming the entire network.
-If the IoT devices can form self-organizing networks, it could reduce the burden of base-station.
+If these IoT devices can form self-organizing networks, the situation could be significantly improved.

 ## 4. Synchronization